 Apart from saving on time, a dog hair dryer will also allow you to get the right look for your dog.
 Not every dog will be styled in the same way.
 For example, a dog that has a curly coat will need drying differently compared to one that has a straight coat.
 It is also important to remember that you’ll want a hair dryer that is easy to use with a comb or brush.

-As mentioned above, a dog dryer will not endanger your dog’s skin hydration as long as there is no heat element involved.
+As mentioned above, a dog dryer will not endanger your dog’s skin hydration as long as there is no heating element involved.
 There is nothing worse than them having skin irritations that result in flaky skin and rashes from not using the correct dryer on their fur.

 How Do Dog Hair Dryers Work?